<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=22574&amp;fmt=gif">

 Uber and Independent Contractor Misclassification Could See Crackdown

-Posted by HCM Works on 13 Nov 2015
+Posted by HCMWorks on 13 Nov 2015

 Recent actions by the federal government have led to heightened scrutiny of independent contractor status across the country, according to The Legal Intelligencer.